tsmanner/terrasa-private/planning.md

 ### 6. Servant for a mid-level noble defects because they went too far

-- Theft in the marketplace
+### 7. Theft in the marketplace

-- Fight or attack on a ship on the docks
+### 8. Fight or attack on a ship on the docks

-- Pandora's box style encounter in or near a magic shop, the market, or docks
+### 9. Pandora's box style encounter in or near a magic shop, the market, or docks

+### 10. Heavy storm
+A heavy storm comes through at night, waking the party.
+Skill carousel to minimize damage to the structure, followed by some repair mini-games?

 ## K'anchay Order Investigations